Cat's Eye (novel): Plot summary

 Later, now in high school, and earlier events somewhat repressed, Elaine reestablishes a friendship with Cordelia but without Carol or Grace, who have both moved out of the area.
 Elaine is much tougher now than when she was as a child, and the tables turn as she often taunts Cordelia.

 Cordelia, it appears, is experiencing her own crisis and has trouble applying herself to her studies and begins to act out.
 Elaine feels a mix of triumph, contempt and pity when she realizes she has outgrown Cordelia.
 She is relieved that she can no longer be manipulated by the girl who essentially was the leader and the number one bully during their childhood.

 Her last exchanges with Cordelia in high school are bleak when Elaine sees Cordelia is depressed and her behavior has prevented her from graduating on schedule.
 After Cordelia is sent to a private school for delinquent girls, the two girls lose touch with one another after high school.
-Elaine's childhood story is told in the first person narrative in flashbacks with brief snippets from her present adult life.

 Elaine, working part-time in a diner and attending university, meets with Cordelia after a period of losing touch.
 Cordelia appears to have regained her former slyness and tells Elaine that instead of attending university, Cordelia has undertaken acting.
 She subtly brags about her roles in the Shakespearean Festival and invites Elaine to attend one of her performances.

 After a couple of years, Elaine again meets with Cordelia who has completely fallen off the tracks and has been committed to a mental facility by her parents.
 Overmedicated and desperate, she begs Elaine to help her escape from the hospital.
 Despite her guilt and latent anger, Elaine refuses to help Cordelia.
 A few weeks after their meeting, Elaine receives a return-to-sender letter she sent Cordelia in the hospital.
 It appears Cordelia found a way to escape without Elaine.
 Not knowing it, this would be Elaine's last time seeing Cordelia.

 The narrative describes Elaine through early adulthood as an art student and a burgeoning feminist artist, although Elaine's feminist label is media engineered, not self-proclaimed.
 She begins to find herself and develop her artistic identity, fumbling her way through her art and personal relationships.
 However, throughout this time, she continues to be haunted by her childhood and has difficulties forming relationships with other women.
 Although she increasingly becomes a known and influential artist, Elaine is beset by anger, guilt, confusion and bewilderment of the lasting effects of Cordelia's behavior and her eventual disappearance from Elaine's life.

 Towards the end of the novel, owing to her retrospective exhibition and her return to Toronto, she eventually faces her past and gets closure.